hazzler78/sami-legal/terms.md

    - We may update these terms at any time.
 Continued use of Sami means you accept the new terms.

 6. **Contact**
-   - For questions, contact [your email or GitHub Issues page].
+   - For questions, contact hazzler+terms@gmail.com.